mariuszmspace/my-links/README.md

 * [Metricbeat](https://github.com/elastic/beats/tree/master/metricbeat) - fetches a set of metrics on a predefined interval from OS & services and ships them to Elasticsearch or Logstash -- `Golang`
 * [Metrics](https://github.com/dropwizard/metrics) - Metrics and instrumentation at both the JVM and application level -- `Java`
 * [Micrometer](http://micrometer.io/) - Provides a simple facade (fake interface) over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in -- `Java`
+* [mtail](https://github.com/google/mtail) - Extract monitoring data from application logs for collection into a timeseries database, by Google -- `Golang`
 * [OpenTSDB](http://opentsdb.net/) - Store and serve massive amounts of time series data without losing granularity -- `Java`
 * [Prometheus](https://prometheus.io/) - Metrics collection and storage, can trigger alerts when thresholds are breached, based on Borgmon -- `Golang`
 * [Sensu](https://sensuapp.org/) - Open source monitoring framework, cloud-focused, dynamic, scalable - also does metrics collection -- `Ruby`